-KCSiE (2022) makes it clear that bullying can form part of child- on- child abuse.
-There is a zero-tolerance approach to child-on-child abuse at the Schools and a culture of challenging any form of this is in place.
+KCSiE (2024) makes it clear that bullying can form part of child- on- child abuse.
+There is a zero-tolerance approach to child-on-child abuse at the school and a culture of challenging any form of this is in place.
 All staff understand that downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
-All staff understand that they should contact the DSL if they have any concerns of child-on-child abuse.
+All staff understand that they should contact a member of the Safeguarding Team if they have any concerns of child-on-child abuse.